 “We shall fight them…, we shall fight them…, we shall fight them… We shall never surrender.”

-On the surface these seem to be opposite messages — but they both worked, and they both inspired their audiences, because they both communicated the emotional messages their audiences were were longing to hear.
+On the surface these seem to be opposite messages.
+But they both succeeded, because they both communicated what their audiences were longing to hear.

-When you talk to different people do you tailor your messages to make them relevant for that audience?
-Do you do that rationally and emotionally?
-Would doing this better bring you different results?
+When you talk to the people who matter in your life, do you tailor your message to make it relevant for each audience?
+Do you engage with them both emotionally and rationally?
+Would changing your approach bring better results?

 You can sign up to daily posts here.